In most

 systems and

-small wind systems (10 kW and less), net excess generation (NEG) in a
+small wind systems (10 kW and less), net excess generation

 given month is credited to the next month's bill at the utility's